danderson00/release-em/README.md

-dryRun|false|Do not touch or write anything, but show the commands increment|'patch'|Increment "major", "minor", "patch", or "pre*" version; or specify version interactive|false|Prompt each change nonReleaseConfig||**Release It!** specific options for packages not being released preReleaseId||Prerelease tag name, e.g. "alpha" releaseConfig||**Release It!** specific options for packages being released
+dryRun|false|Do not touch or write anything, but show the commands increment|'patch'|Increment "major", "minor", "patch", or "pre*" version; or specify version interactive|false|Prompt each change noCommit|false|Don't create a git commit or tag for released packages nonReleaseConfig||**Release It!** specific options for packages not being released preReleaseId||Prerelease tag name, e.g. "alpha" releaseConfig||**Release It!** specific options for packages being released